 Women play key roles in conflict that are often different from men

 Those roles can change depending on the roles that women play during peacetime in any given society.
 We can point to this happening in the United States.
 Prior to World War II, the majority of American women remained out of the workforce and stayed in charge of domestic labor and raising their families.
 When American troops entered the conflict, however, 6 million women took on jobs that, until then, had been exclusively the domain of men.
 Rosie the Riveter is an enduring symbol of this shift.

-Today, there is no fixed role for women in conflict settings.
-As conflict has grown more localized since the 20th Century, the way that women participate in conflicts is also more tied to local gender norms and traditional roles.
+As conflict has grown more localized since then, the way that women participate in conflicts is also more tied to local gender norms and traditional roles.
 However, a 2007 USAID report groups women’s roles in conflict into five different categories: